nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/how-to-display-children-documents-listing.md

    - **Document has one of the type**: `contractsPortfolio`
    ![]({{file name='portfolioContentListing-web-ui-designer-part2.png'}} ?w=650,border=true)

-1. Save your modification and deploy your Studio project
+1. Save your modification and deploy your Studio project.

 As we modified the **Owner** and **Policy** columns, they are available optionally.
 By clicking on **Columns Settings** icon, you can decide to display them or not.
 ![]({{file name='portfolioContentListing-columns-settings.png'}} ?w=350,border=true)